 - One of the easiest ways to meet contacts is to attend job fairs, fora and employer talks organized by the Careers Service.
-Tips for how to prepare for job fairs can be found in 'Making most of Fairs.'
+Tips for how to prepare for job fairs can be found in 'Making the most of Fairs'

 Top tips for networking

 - Approach people as a 'person', not merely as a potential job lead

 - If you are meeting a potential contact in person, be approachable: introduce yourself with a smile and a firm handshake

 - Contacts often respond better to a phone call than an email or a letter.
 If you are ringing someone, write down beforehand what you are planning to say so that you won't forget your objectives whilst having a conversation